-Supplements are not regulated by the FDA.
+NATURAL/HERBAL PREPARATIONS AND DIETARY SUPPLEMENTS: Supplements are not regulated by the FDA.
 Under the Dietary Supplement Health and Education Act (DSHEA), the FDA treats supplements like food.
-Supplements can include minerals, vitamins or other natural biological substances and they are available in a variety of shapes and sizes, including concentrates, extracts, capsules, tablets, liquids and powders.
-Because these are not regulated by the FDA we have guidelines in place to ensure the safety of all students.
+Supplements can include minerals, vitamins or other natural biological substances and they are available in a variety of shapes and sizes, including concentrates, extracts, capsules, tablets, liquids, and powders.
+Because these are not regulated by the FDA, we have guidelines in place to ensure the safety of all students.

-- All natural, herbal and dietary supplements will be dispensed to students upon the completion and signature of the Consent for Medication Administration form by the parent/guardian. - A new Consent for Medication Administration form is required for each school year. - Supplement must be in original unopened container with all instructions intact on that container. - If supplement is to be administered for more than three (3) consecutive days, a medical provider's order may be necessary. - Supplements will not be given the first and last hour of the school day to avoid any possibility of overdose. - Identification of the condition for which the product is being used is necessary.
-That includes all safety information, possible side effects, contraindications and adverse reactions.
+- All Natural, Herbal and Dietary supplements will be dispensed to students upon the completion and signature of the Consent for Medication Administration form by the parent/guardian. - A new Consent for Medication Administration form is required for each school year. - Supplement must be in original unopened container with all instructions intact on that container. - If supplement is to be administered for more than three (3) consecutive days, a licensed healthcare provider's order may be necessary. - Supplements will not be given the first and last hour of the school day to avoid any possibility of overdose.

+Identification of the condition for which the product is being used is necessary.
+That includes all safety information, possible side effects, contraindications, and adverse reactions.